Madhulathayallamanda/Traffic-Guard-Bengaluru/README.md

 # TrafficGuard Bengaluru
 ### AI-Driven Illegal Parking & Congestion Intelligence Platform

-A 100% working, data-driven command-center dashboard that turns **298,277 real Bengaluru Traffic Police illegal-parking enforcement records** (Nov 2023 – Apr 2024, the file you supplied) into live hotspot maps, congestion scores, predictive risk windows, and patrol recommendations.

-There is no mock data anywhere in this project.
-Every KPI, chart, map marker, score, and recommendation is computed at request time by the backend, directly from the dataset.
-Filter by vehicle type / police station / date range and every number on the page recalculates live.
+TrafficGuard Bengaluru is an AI-powered traffic analytics platform that analyzes real Bengaluru Traffic Police enforcement records to identify illegal parking hotspots and understand their impact on traffic congestion.
+The platform converts historical violation data into interactive maps, congestion scores, hotspot rankings, predictive risk windows, and practical enforcement recommendations through a simple dashboard.

+All maps, charts, scores, and recommendations shown in the dashboard are generated from the provided traffic enforcement dataset.

 ---